Duet3D/RepRapFirmware/BuildInstructions.md

 - To build firmware version 1.20alpha2 and earlier you need version arm-none-eabi-4.8.3-2014q1.
 A simple way of doing this is to download Arduino version 1.5.8 and install it into folder C:/Arduino-1.5.8.
 The compiler and associated tools will then be in folder C:\Arduino-1.5.8\hardware\tools\gcc-arm-none-eabi-4.8.3-2014q1\bin.
 If you already have a later version of Arduino installed including the add-on for SAM processors, you will find the compiler and tools in a different folder, for example C:\Users\<YOUR USER NAME>\AppData\Local\Arduino15\packages\arduino\tools\arm-none-eabi-gcc\4.8.3-2014q1\bin.

-2. Download and install Eclipse Oxygen.
+2. Download and install Eclipse Oxygen for C/C++ Developers, from http://www.eclipse.org/downloads/eclipse-packages/.
 You do not need the Arduino add-on.

 3. In Eclipse create new workspace C:/Eclipse/Firmware.
 Then exit Eclipse.